makinako/OpenFIPS201/SECURITY_NOTES.md

    out to be non-trivial (and probably very slow) in the JavaCard realm because of the limited number of crypto primitives supported by `javacardx.framework.math.BigNumber`.

-   The current implementation of OpenFIPS201 has no way to limit the crypto operations that can be asked of a particular key.
-This means that any ECC key which is exposed for ECDSA (e.g. key 9E) may be subject to this attack unless the JCRE or underlying crypto engine defends against it by confirming that the point is on the expected curve.
-Limiting the crypto operations available to a key will be addressed in issue [#29](https://github.com/makinako/OpenFIPS201/issues/29)
+   The current implementation of OpenFIPS201 permits limiting the crypto operations available to a key (see issue [#29](https://github.com/makinako/OpenFIPS201/issues/29)) and so we recommend that users:
+   * Confirm that the cards or tokens they use actively defend against the attack
+   * Never enable the `keyAgreement` role in conjunction with either of the `sign` or `authenticate` roles for any given ECC key object.

    Information about this attack can be found [here](https://web-in-security.blogspot.com/2015/09/practical-invalid-curve-attacks.html)

    ### Recommendation
-   We recommend that users of OpenFIPS201 confirm that the cards or tokens they use actively defend against the attack.

    Test points that can be used to confirm the defence are included below.
 The points can be formed into APDUs by prepending the points with the following bytes: